Skip to main content Start main content

 General Workplace Safety

-Icon of General Workplace SafetyThe University is committed to providing a safe and healthy environment for its staff, students and visitors.
-Besides, according to the Occupational Safety & Health Ordinance, Cap.
-509, the employer must, as far as reasonably practicable, ensure the safety and health of all its employees when they are at work.
+Icon of General Workplace SafetyThe University is committed to providing a safe and healthy environment for our staff, students and visitors.
+Besides, according to the Occupational Safety and Health Ordinance, Cap.
+509, an employer must, as far as reasonably practicable, ensure the safety and health of all employees when they are at work.

 As such, the University has established various health and safety management programs.
-Some examples are given below.
+Key areas include:

 Under the Occupational Safety and Health (Display Screen Equipment) Regulation, Cap.
 509B, Display Screen Equipment (DSE) refers to any display screen which shows letters, numbers, characters or graphics, regardless of the display process involved.
 In PolyU setting, a DSE usually associates with a workstation, which refers to an assembly comprising a computer, monitor, keyboard, mouse, chair, desk or other peripheral items.

-Under this regulation, an employee is identified as a “DSE user” if he/she, by the nature of his/her work, is required to use display screen equipment for a prolonged period of time almost every day.
-The Code of Practice for Working with Display Screen Equipment issued by the Labour Department gives the following interpretation for “a prolonged period of time almost every day”.
+Under this regulation, an employee is identified as a “DSE user” if they, by the nature of their work, are required to use display screen equipment for a prolonged period of time almost every day.
+The Code of Practice for Working with Display Screen Equipment issued by the Labour Department defines “a prolonged period of time almost every day” as:

-• cumulatively for a least 6 hours during a day.
+• Cumulatively for at least 6 hours during a day

 It is the responsibility of individual departments to

-• take steps to reduce the risk identified in the DSE assessment report
+• Take steps to reduce risks identified in DSE assessment report

-• keep the DSE reports for a period of at least 2 years
+• Keep DSE reports for a period of at least 2 years

-Electrical equipment is potentially hazardous and may cause electric shock if they are not properly used or maintained.
+Electrical equipment is potentially hazardous and may cause electric shock if it is not properly used or maintained.

-Below are some tips for preventing electrical shocks in a workplace.
+Below are essential tips for preventing electrical shocks in a workplace.

-• Do not connect power extension unit in series
+• Do not connect power extension units in series (daisy-chaining)

 • Do not overload power outlets